ghost-goblin/CySA/part2.md

    + API-based CASB
    + Inline CASB solutions require either the **network configuration** or the use of a **software agent** to intercept requests from the users to the cloud provider to monitor and enforce policies
 ## Honeypot
++ Systems that are designed to look like an attractive target to an attacket
 ## Monitoring and logging

 ## Encryption